Exact Clustering of Weighted Graphs via Semidefinite Programming: Introduction

 Although valuable in establishing sufficient conditions for data to be clusterable, these results are not immediately applicable to data sets seen in many applications, particularly those arising from the analysis of social networks.
-For example, statistical analysis of social networks suggests that communities, playing the role of clusters, tend to be limited in size to several hundred users, while the networks themselves can contain thousands, if not millions, of users \citep{leskovec2008statistical, leskovec2009community}.
-However, several recent analyses \citep{chen2014clustering,chen2014statistical, guedon2015community,jalali2015relative, rohe2012highest} suggest that these clusterability results are overly conservative with respect to the size of clusters we can expect to recover in polynomial-time.
+For example, statistical analysis of social networks suggests that communities, playing the role of clusters, tend to be limited in size to several hundred users, while the networks themselves can contain thousands, if not millions or even billions, of users \citep{leskovec2008statistical, leskovec2009community}.
+However, the recent analyses of \cite{chen2014clustering,chen2014statistical, guedon2015community,jalali2015relative, rohe2012highest}, among others, suggest that these clusterability results are overly conservative with respect to the size of clusters we can expect to recover in polynomial-time.
 Specifically, these analyses allow the edge probabilities $p$ and $q$ to vary with $n$, and investigate how the size of the smallest cluster that can be recovered depends on the relative scaling of $p,q$ and $n$.
 In this case, the data is often assumed to be sampled from a \emph{sparse} generalized stochastic block model where the parameters \(p\) and \(q\) governing edge formation are functions depending on the number of items \(n\) and one or both tends to \(0\) as \(n \ra \infty\).
 In the case where \(p \) tends to \(0\) much more slowly than \(q\), the noise obscuring the block structure is significantly weaker than in the dense graph case (where \(p\) and \(q\) are assumed fixed).
 Here, sparsity refers to the fact that graphs generated according to the block model contain very few edges between clusters with high probability when $n$ is large, and not that the graph itself is sparse in the sense that the nodes have small average degree.
 In this case, it has been shown that clusters significantly smaller than \(\sqrt{n}\) can be recovered efficiently; specifically, several methods have been shown to recover clusters with size polylogarithmic in \(n\) under certain assumptions on the probability functions \(p\) and \(q\) \citep[see][]{chen2014clustering,chen2014statistical, guedon2015community,rohe2012highest}.
+We should note that these results provide evidence of a computational limit for cluster recovery; that is, these results establish that clusters can be recovered in a computationally efficient way if the underlying data satisfies certain sufficient conditions.
+We should note further that the lower bounds on cluster size given by these sufficient conditions typically do not match information-theoretic limits; it is well-known that it is possible to identify clusters of size on the order of $\log n$ in certain settings, however, no polynomial-time algorithms are known to do so (\citealt{chen2014statistical, hajek2015achieving} provide further details).